Civil and Environmental Engineering

 Professor Waite is an inaugural Fellow of the PLuS Alliance, a collaboration between UNSW, King’s College London and Arizona State University.
 His research is supported by the Torch Innovation Precinct at UNSW, a $100 million innovation partnership with China, and he has won the prestigious Royal Australian Chemical Institute (RACI) Environment Medal.

-Professor Waite is a Fellow of both the Royal Australian Chemistry Institute (RACI) and the Royal Society of Chemistry (UK) and is a Fellow of the Royal Society of New South Wales.
-He contributes actively to the RACI through his role as NSW Representative for the Division of Interfaces, Colloids and Nanomaterials.
-Professor Waite is Chair of the international conference series “Interfaces Against Pollution” and is an Associate Editor of the journal Environmental Science and Technology.
+Professor Waite is a Fellow of both the Royal Australian Chemistry Institute (RACI) and the Royal Society of Chemistry (UK), is a Fellow of the Royal Society of New South Wales and a Foreign Member of the United States National Academy of Engineering (NAE).
+Professor Waite is an Associate Editor of the American Chemical Society journal Environmental Science and Technology.

 Interest in engineering